Cricket Club History

 After the reconstitution of the league structure in Surrey we applied and were elected to join the Surrey Championship Division.
 Not long later the first XI gained promotion to Division 2.
 In one of our best seasons we just missed out on promotion to the very top division.
 However, sadly, after highs there are often lows and after several players left and retired the first XI ended up being relegated.

-The club placed great emphasis on increasing the number of young players with the colt’s section launched in 1996.
-The days of a handful of kids playing Kwik cricket has subsequently evolved into our current Colts section of over 350 members, many of whom play for the adult Ruts.
-In 2006 our Development team won the Surrey Development League Plate Final against Purley at Beddington, quite an achievement for a club down in the pecking order of clubs within the Surrey Championship, a strong indication of our development and success that was to follow.
+The club placed great emphasis on increasing the number of young players with the junior section launched in 1996.
+The days of a handful of kids playing Kwik cricket has subsequently evolved into our current junior section of over 350 members, many of whom also play for the adult teams.

 The 21st Century